 The Yogurt edition is basically infused with sour cream but with a slightly sweet and tangy flavor.
 Cola Pringles, on the other hand, contains a special seasoning that gives it a sparkling, fizzy texture.

-Both flavors are limited editions but you can try your luck with the link below.
+Both flavors are limited editions but you can try your luck with this link.

 32. Gilim Tom’s Farm Seasoned Almonds